PanDAWMS/panda-client/README.txt

 ** Release Note

+current
+  * fixed pbook for jobs reassigned by rebrokerage

 0.3.57 (9/5/2011)
   * made pbook transaction-safe
   * fixed pbook.retry() to allow reattempt for failed subjobs in running job